Oil slumps anew, global equity markets fall

 Chris Jarvis, an analyst at Caprock Risk Management in Frederick, Maryland, called it "just another bearish data point in a series of many that have dominated 2015 and will likely continue to do so heading into 2016."

-The Japanese yen, a safe haven currency, inched up to 120.50 yen per dollar.
-The dollar was 0.1 percent higher against a basket of major currencies.
+The Japanese yen, a safe haven currency, inched up to 120.50 yen JPY= per dollar.
+The dollar was 0.1 percent higher against a basket of major currencies .DXY.

 China's yuan held steady at 6.566 per dollar, after hitting its weakest in over four years in offshore trading.

-Benchmark U.S. Treasuries were little changed, with the 10-year Treasury yielding 2.29 percent.
+Benchmark U.S. Treasuries were little changed, with the 10-year Treasury US10YT=RR yielding 2.29 percent.

 Gold ticked higher, with gains capped by weaker oil, although the metal remained on track for a third successive yearly fall.